Just because you are on a low-carb diet, doesn’t mean you have to give up chocolate too! (Let’s face it, that just would not be good for anyone).

-By using sugar-free versions of cocoa powder and baking chocolate, and almond flour instead of regular flour, we can keep the carb count very low.
+We just need to use sugar-free versions of cocoa powder and baking chocolate, and almond flour instead of regular flour.

 Overall, one of these gorgeous chocolatey muffins will set you back only 2g net carbs!